listr2/listr2/docs/listr/examples.md

 # install the dependencies
 pnpm install

-# run any example, by giving the script a relative path in the repository
+# run any example, by giving the script a relative path in the repository from the root
-pnpm run --filter example start renderer-default.example.ts
+pnpm run --filter example start examples/renderer-default.example.ts
 ```

 ## `jsdoc`